jagged-teeth/jagged-teeth/README.md

 ### :hammer_and_wrench: From Welding to Programming

 My journey has been anything but linear.
 I've worn multiple hats throughout my life, including working as a welder, boilermaker and industrial designer.
-These experiences provided me with a hands-on approach to problem-solving and honed my attention to detail.
-However, my curiosity eventually led me to explore the world of programming, where I discovered a new realm of creativity and endless possibilities.
+These diverse experiences have not only honed my technical skills but also instilled in me a remarkable ability to adapt to new challenges.
+Transitioning from the physical realm to the world of programming was a significant turning point in my life.
+It required a shift in perspective and the mastery of a new set of tools.
+However, my innate curiosity and adaptability served me well in this transition.

 # Projects I'm Proud of